oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * `iss`: The unique identifier of the requesting workload.
 The Txn-Token Service SHALL use this value in determiining the `req_wl` value in the Txn-Token issued in response to this request.
 * `sub`: The subject for whom the Txn-Token is being requested.
 The Txn-Token Service SHALL use this value in determining the `sub` value in the Txn-Token issued in the response to this request.
 * `iat`: The time at which the self-signed JWT was created.
-Note that the Txn-Token Service may reject self-signed tokens that is unreasonably far in the past.
+Note that the Txn-Token Service may reject self-signed tokens with an `iat` value that is unreasonably far in the past.

 The self-signed JWT MAY contain other claims.